 You’ve come to the right place if you’re looking at purchasing a new home – no longer do you need to worry about hefty deposits, with shared ownership you can get yourself on the property ladder with minimal stress.

 Forget about having to scrape together a deposit upwards of £10,000 - shared ownership works by allowing you to purchase a share of a home – usually between 40% and 75% in order to make it more affordable (in some cases, you can even buy as low as 10% depending on the terms of the lease).

 Not only does this mean you only pay a mortgage on the share that you own but you can have a deposit as low as 5% of the total share amount.
 You then pay a below-market rent on the rest of your sparkly new home to the friendly folk at Aster.

 Get yourself on the property ladder

-Don’t let your dreams of getting on the property ladder fade, Shared Ownership allows you to get on the ladder and gives you that all important stability without having to fork out for large mortgage repayments.
+Don’t let your dreams of getting on the property ladder fade, the main benefit of shared ownership is it allows you to get on the ladder and gives you that all important stability without having to save up huge deposits.

 In comparison to traditional home-buying, deposits are lower and monthly repayments will often work out cheaper than a standard mortgage or if you were renting.